 All of the above shades of skin and albinos born to black people are both considered and accepted as black.
 We also accept biracial black people as black as well.
+White Christians often like to play semantics by saying, “they aren’t black they’re brown” in reference to some black people.
+However, we know better, and it is just their way of denying the obvious truth laid out in scripture.
 So again, when we hear someone say that Egyptians weren’t black because they had brown skin, this comes from a place of cultural ignorance and not wanting to admit the truth about the Israelites.
-As we continue looking at white skin in the Bible, we find two other incidents in which white skin is represented as a curse:
+As we continue looking at white skin in the Bible, we find two other incidents in which white skin is used as a punishment:

 “And the cloud departed from off the tabernacle; and, behold, Miriam became leprous, white as snow: and Aaron looked upon Miriam, and, behold, she was leprous.”

-This was God’s response to Miriam and Aaron calling Moses out on his marriage to a Cushite woman (we’ll come back to this).
+This was God’s response to Miriam and Aaron confronting Moses about his marriage to a Cushite (Ethiopian) woman (we’ll come back to this).
 Miriam’s curse only lasted a week, but I personally believe it was to teach her and us a lesson about race and discrimination based on skin color (my personal opinion).
-Because of this, Miriam was considered “unclean” and forced to live separate from the congregation until her condition cleared up.
+Because of this, Miriam was considered “unclean” and forced to live separate from the congregation until her white skin returned to normal.

 Additional Note: The above does not mean that all white people or albinos are cursed.
 It is only used to demonstrate that a black person being turned white was both a sign from God, and used as a visual curse upon those that defied God and his prophets.
 Being born white is not a curse.

 - Why was skin being turned white considered bad?